SolObwot/Restaurant-Management-App/README.md

 ------------

 This can be done this way;
-* Local installation of all required software applications.
+* Local installation of all required software application.

 ### Install via Git